-Date received: December 19th, 2023
+Date received: January 21st, 2024

-The ~2 million incarcerated people in the United States face growing heat-related health risks.
-We evaluated exposure to potentially hazardous heat for 4,078 continental US carceral facilities during 2016-2020.
-We found that state-run carceral facilities in Texas and Florida accounted for 52% of total exposure, despite holding 12% of all incarcerated people.
-Further, the number of hot days per year increased during 1982-2020 for 1,739 carceral facilities, primally located in the Southern US.
-We highlight the urgency for enhanced infrastructure, health system interventions, and treatment of incarcerated people, especially under climate change.
+Climate change is predicted to increase the frequency of potentially hazardous heat-conditions across the United States, putting the incarcerated population of 2 million at risk for heat-related health conditions.
+We thus evaluate the exposure to potentially hazardous heat for 4,078 continental US carceral facilities during 2016-2020.
+Results show that the number of hot days per year increased during 1982-2020 for 1,739 carceral facilities, primally located in the Southern US.
+State-run carceral facilities in Texas and Florida account for 52% of total exposure, despite holding 12% of all incarcerated people.
+This highlights the urgency for enhanced infrastructure, health system interventions, and treatment of incarcerated people, especially under climate change.

 Incarcerated people in the United States (US) are at high risk for heat-related morbidity and mortality due to their physical confinement, social isolation, and high rates of chronic mental and physical illnesses.1–3 Unlike the large majority of the US population, who have access to air conditioning (central and any air conditioning equipment)4 – the most effective individual-level intervention to mitigate heat exposure1 – many of the 2 million incarcerated people5 are in the 44 states that do not universally provide air conditioning in carceral facilities.6,7